GFNOrg/gfn-diffusion/README.md

 [On diffusion models for amortized inference: Benchmarking and improving stochastic control and sampling](https://arxiv.org/abs/2402.05098)

-This repository is divided into two parts, regarding sampling from energies experiments (unconditional GFNs) and the VAE experiment (conditional GFNs).
+This repository is divided into two parts, regarding sampling from energies experiments (unconditional sampling) and the VAE experiment (conditional sampling).

-## Sampling from unknown energies
+## Sampling from unconditional energies

 Firstly, please go to **energy_sampling** directory: